Skip to main contentSkip to navigation

 Referral CommissionsNoneYes (built into your quote)

-Running a walk-in ISO 14644-1 Class 5 cleanroom costs hundreds of thousands of dollars per year in HVAC, filtration, gowning procedures, and facility maintenance.
-Add national TV advertising, Google Ads at $100+ per click for data recovery keywords, and commission payments to thousands of referral partners.
+Running a walk-in cleanroom requires HVAC, filtration, gowning procedures, and facility maintenance.
+Add national advertising, paid search for data recovery keywords, and commission payments to referral partners.
 Those costs are real, and they land on your invoice.

 When an SSD arrives at a lab like this, the technician sits at a bench with PC-3000, plugs in the drive, and runs firmware diagnostics.
 The cleanroom stays empty.
 But the cleanroom's rent, the ad budget, and the referral commissions still get built into the quote you receive.